-The above passage contains Jesus’ exhortation and encouragement to generosity and sacrifice, intending to spur us on to works of charity.
-When we do as he says, we will gain unfailing treasure in heaven which benefits, for all time, those who are poor.
+This passage contains Jesus’ exhortation and encouragement to generosity and sacrifice, intending to spur us on to works of charity.
+When we do as he says, we will gain unfailing treasure in heaven.

-Moreover, the wonderful passage provides the rationale behind which we appeal to saints for help – saints who may have lived a long, long time ago.
-They have accumulated stockpiles of treasures in Heaven that never wear out, and the Lord shares his glory with them by giving from their store of goodness.
+Incidentally, the wonderful passage provides the rationale behind which we appeal to saints for help – saints who may have lived a long, long time ago.
+They have accumulated stockpiles of treasures in Heaven that never wear out, and the Lord shares his glory with them by giving from their store of holy rewards.

 Jesus invites us, “Ask, and you will receive, that your joy may be full.”
-(Jn 16:24, RSV) Therefore, let’s ask him for every good thing.
+(Jn 16:24, RSV) Therefore, let us ask him for every good thing.
 Ask away, and build up a trustful relationship with the Lord.
 He is a very loving and generous friend.

 He says, “I have loved you just as the Father has loved me.”
 (Jn 15:9, NJB) “Your Father has been pleased to give you the kingdom.”
 (Lk 12:32, NIV)

-(3).
-The Lukan passage contains the final part of the response which Jesus gave to the rich young man who ran up to him, knelt down, and asked: “Good Teacher, what must I do to inherit eternal life?”
+(4).
+The Lukan passage in (2) contains the final part of the response which Jesus gave to the rich young man who ran up to him, knelt down, and asked: “Good Teacher, what must I do to inherit eternal life?”
 (Mk 10:17, RSV) Remember what happened?
 Jesus told him: “You lack one thing; go, sell what you have, and give to the poor, and you will have treasure in heaven; and come, follow me.”
 (Mk 10:21, RSV) On hearing this, “his countenance fell, and he went away sorrowful.”
 (Mk 10:22, RSV) He kept his heart clinging tightly to where it used to be.